 Q: Are battery-operated air hammers suitable for professional use?

-A: Yes, battery-operated air hammers are suitable for both DIY and professional use.
+A: Yes, battery-operated cordless air hammers are suitable for both DIY and professional use.
 While traditionally pneumatic tools have been favored in heavy-duty industries, advances in battery technology have made these cordless models a practical alternative for professionals working in fields like construction, automotive repair, and metalworking.

 Q: How do I maintain my battery-operated air hammer?